jmerali3/Ocean_Flow/README.md

 The key idea here is that if two values are deemed to be similar by the kernel covariance matrix (more on that later), then the outputs of those values in the function should also be correlated.
 In other words, if two instances in time are close together, their resulting flow velocity should be similar.
 Sounds intuitive, right?
 We just have to find the joint probability distribution over the functions.
 Our known, truth, or seen data are the data in the 3-D matrices, and any unknown or unseen data are any values in between (eg - we know the flow at t=4 and t=5, but t=4.5 is "unseen").

 Ocean flow is a great candidate for being modeled by a Gaussian process because the noisy signal requires a more unconstrained approach to modeling.
-Ocean flow is a function of numerous random elements like temperature, barometric pressure, cloud cover, etc. The sum off all these yields Gaussian distribution ([Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem)).
+Ocean flow is a function of numerous random elements like temperature, barometric pressure, cloud cover, etc. The sum off all these yields a Gaussian distribution ([Central Limit Theorem](https://en.wikipedia.org/wiki/Central_limit_theorem)).

 The Gaussian prior is sampling data from a Gaussian distribution with mean = 0 and a variance specified by the kernel covariance matrix, which is constructed with two hyperparameters: l<sup>2</sup> and σ<sup>2</sup> or length scale and variance.
 It is the model *before* the joint distribution is created from the training data.
 <p align="center">